 This as well for potential sharing arrangements with LFC blocks within the same synchronous zone (in this case France, The Netherlands and in the future possibly Germany), and with LFC blocks of other synchronous zones (in this case Great Britain).
-At this moment, new interconnections with Great Britain and Germany are foreseen, which opens the possibility to have a sharing arrangements if the corresponding TSO agrees to develop these.
+At this moment, new interconnections with

+Germany are foreseen, which opens the possibility to have additional sharing arrangements if the corresponding TSO agrees to develop these.